About Nasenyi

 NASENYI

-Welcome to Nasenyi Jewish Community
+Nasenyi Jewish Community

 Nasenyi Jewish Community, founded in 1928 by Zakayo Balozi, is one of the oldest synagogues within the Abayudaya congregation in Uganda.
 Rooted in a deep commitment to Jewish tradition, our community has preserved its faith through generations, overcoming historical challenges while fostering spiritual and communal life.